Rebecca Jane Arthur

-Hit Him on the Head with a Hard, Heavy Hammer is an experimental film project beginning with ruptures—war, evacuation, separation—and departing from a handwritten memoir.
-Reflecting on the notion Thomas Hardy termed ‘The Self-Unseeing’ in his eponymous 1901 poem, the film returns to childhood and the matters that harden us: upbringing, social status, education, labour, and familial love and loss.
-The text weaves into the film as both a reflection on mortality and an illustration of fading memory, reflecting on how we pen our pasts and how they can be re-told.
+Hit Him on the Head with a Hard, Heavy Hammer departs from the handwritten memoir of the filmmaker’s father and his experience of displacement during wartime.
+Referring to the notion Thomas Hardy termed ‘The Self-Unseeing’ in his eponymous 1901 poem, the film returns to childhood and the matters that harden us: upbringing, social status, education, labour, and familial bonds.
+The memoir weaves into the film as both a contemplation on mortality and an illustration of fading memory, reflecting on how we pen our pasts and how they can be re-told.